axone-protocol/docs/docs/tutorials/explorer-sc.md

 You'll see your Axone wallet address if you click again on the wallet button.
 Click on it to copy the address.

-2. Now,you are ready to send $AXON via the explorer interface :
+2. Now,you are ready to send $AXONE via the explorer interface :

 - Click on the "Send" button from the Dashboard.
-- Send a few $AXON tokens to another Axone wallet, `okp41wuxc2mzy0wp27cdcfnde3vz07eurpd7grfmq6n` as the recipient for example.
+- Send a few $AXONE tokens to another Axone wallet, `okp41wuxc2mzy0wp27cdcfnde3vz07eurpd7grfmq6n` as the recipient for example.
 - Click on "Send" and "Approve" to confirm the transfer.

 <div style={{ display: "flex", justifyContent: "center" }}><img src="/img/content/tutorials/explorermaj-1.webp"></img></div>